• Skip to main content

 Instructions:

-• Add the oats, oat flour, cinnamon, nutmeg, whole flax seeds, ground flax seeds, salt, and add-ins.
+• Add the rolled oats, oat flour, ground flax seeds, cinnamon, nutmeg, and salt to a medium bowl.
+Mix well to combine.

-• In a smaller bowl, whisk together the melted coconut oil, maple syrup, and brown rice syrup.
+• In a small bowl, add the melted coconut oil, maple syrup, and brown rice syrup.
+Whisk well until fully combined and smooth, with no oil separating.

-• Stir the wet ingredients into the dry ingredients.
+• Pour the wet ingredients into the dry ingredients.
 Mix well until all the dry ingredients have been coated.
+Stir in the add-ins until evenly combined.

 Recipe Notes:

-• Nutrition info is for 1 of 12 bars with ¼ cup each of: dark chocolate chips, shredded unsweetened coconut, raisins, and dried cranberries.
+• Nutrition info is for 1 of 12 bars with the following add-ins: ¼ cup each dark chocolate chips, shredded unsweetened coconut, sunflower seeds, and dried cranberries.
 Nutrition info will vary depending on the add-ins you use.
-Click to learn how calorie counts are calculated on this website.
+Click to learn how nutrition info is calculated on this website.

 Nutrition Info: